Ph.D. Ecology; University of Vermont

 Areas of Expertise:

-My primary area of expertise is in the community ecology of freshwater communities.
-My basic research is on the interactions among aquatic species, factors that affect diversity, and different ways to measure diversity.
-Currently I am working on an applied project focused on the effects of land use on invertebrates in Vermont's rivers.
+My primary area of expertise is in the ecology of freshwater communities.
+My research with student collaborators is on the interactions among aquatic species, factors that affect biodiversity, and different ways to measure diversity.
+Currently I am working on the restoration of natural function in forests and wetlands on Saint Michael's College property.
+My students are also using trail cameras to document coyote, bobcat, and other mammalian visitors to the Saint Michael's College natural areas.

 Courses I Teach: